wearepal/visual-word-tokenizer/README.md

 ```

 ### Inter-image Approach
-Note that the inter-image approach requires attention-masking to work.
+Note that the inter-image approach requires attention masking to work.
 The encoder implementation of the transformer on HuggingFace already possesses an `attention_mask` flag that is unused for the vision transformer.
 Add the following line to the input of `self.encoder`:

 ```python
 attention_mask=getattr(hidden_states, 'attention_mask', None),